neelansh15/gitinnit-electron/README.md

 - [ ] Add a new id each time a repo is cloned.
 Reason: If the same new project is cloned, then two projects with the same ids will exist.

+- [ ] **Severe** If user does not stop the music before git checkout, then the output files and folders don't change since they are in use by the audio player program.

 ## Wrapper **Vedant**

 - [ ] Config